bitshares/bitshares-ui/app/help/en/accounts/membership.md

 and income from referrals.
 A Lifetime membership is associated with a certain one-time fee defined in this [schedule](/explorer/fees).

-## Annual Members

-If a lifetime membership is too much you can still get the same cashback for the next year by becoming an annual subscriber for a smaller one-time fee which lasts for only one year.

 ### Fee Division

 Every time an account you referred pays a transaction fee, that fee is divided